About Atal Bihari Vajpayee

-He retired from politics due to health issues and is currently known to be suffering from dementia and diabetes.
-Close aides say that he fails to recognise people and mostly stays at home, except for his check-ups that are conducted at the All India Institute of Medical Sciences.
+He retired from politics due to health issues and was known to be suffering from dementia and diabetes.
+Close aides said that he failed to recognise people and mostly stayed at home, except for his check-ups that were conducted at the All India Institute of Medical Sciences (AIIMS).

 Positions held by Atal Bihari Vajpayee